YanRuiSG/python-for-automating-common-tasks/README.md

 ### Python script for converting values to a homogeneous set (standardizing_values_using_regex.py)

-Regular expression from the re library will be used for testing matches before converting each different expressions of a value to a homogeneous set of values
+Regular expression from the re library will be used for testing matches before converting each different expression of values to a homogeneous set of values